Strokes

 Surviving a Stroke

-Learn what stroke victims have done to adapt and enjoy life once again. -
+Learn what stroke survivors have done to adapt and enjoy life once again.

 The story of Elle editor-in-chief Jean-Dominique Bauby.